 The sensor of the Expert Mouse is positioned underneath the trackball.
 The trackball is held in place by gravity and can be easily removed by flipping the mouse over, allowing you to clean the sensors.

 This mouse has four large buttons and a big scroll ring surrounding the trackball.
 All four buttons are programmable but the bottom two are left/right click by default.
 You can also configure special commands for pressing both top or both bottom buttons at once.
 On the rear of the mouse you'll find an on/off switch and a Bluetooth/USB receiver toggle.

 The mouse wheel is a large ring that circles the trackball.
 It's quite intuitive to learn and works quite well.
 Unfortunately, it doesn't offer any left/right movement.

-This mouse has dedicated software that allows sensitivity adjustments, though it simply changes the DPI multiplier in Windows, meaning it will apply to any mouse that is attached to your PC.
+This mouse has dedicated software that allows sensitivity adjustments, though it simply changes the CPI multiplier in Windows, meaning it will apply to any mouse that is attached to your PC.